Home Inspectors: Are They Qualified to Judge a Home's Shortcomings?

 Does a lender care about the inspection report?

-Again, the answer can vary, but the simple answer is that lenders tend to give more credence to appraisals than to inspection reports.
+When it comes to lenders and inspections, again, the answer can vary.
+But the simple answer is that most lenders tend to give more credence to their appraisals than to the inspection reports.

 For the most part, if the buyer accepts the property, and if the appraisal confirms the home's value, a lender will proceed to closing the loan.
 Any lender's primary concern will be the buyer's ability to repay the debt.